 We are a local food bank that was established by the Seymour Oxford Clergy Association in 1979 to meet the growing request for food assistance within the church communities.
 Churches in the two towns supported the food bank with food and monetary donations.
 In 1981, the food bank became a member of the Valley Food Bank Network and began serving all residents of Seymour and Oxford in need who fell below poverty level.

 The food bank became incorporated in 2014, thus becoming the Seymour Oxford Food Bank, Inc. governed by a Board of Directors and run by a staff of volunteers.
-In December of 2015, the food bank relocated to the basement of the Seymour Community Center where more space allows our clients to shop for themselves, with the assistance of a Shopping Pal.
+In December of 2015, the food bank relocated to the basement of the Seymour Community Center where more space allows our clients to shop for themselves, by appointment, with the assistance of a Shopping Pal.

 The purpose of the Seymour Oxford Food Bank: